dentarg/auth0-blog/_posts/2017-02-21-jwt-brute-forcing-hs256-is-possible.markdown

 ```

-The signature is used to verify that the sender of the JWT is who it says it is and to ensure that the message was’t changed in the way.
+The signature is used to prove that the message was constructed by members of a group, even though unique identity can't be established (unless the sender is the receiver) and to ensure that the message was’t changed in any way.

 _A signed JWT_